goldenNormal/vgod-github/readme.md

 # Are we really making much progress in unsupervised graph outlier detection?
 Revisiting the problem with new insight and method

+This is the source code of  paper ”Unsupervised Graph Outlier Detection: Problem Revisit, New Insight, and Superior Method“

-This is the source code of  paper ”Are we really making much progress in unsupervised graph outlier detection?
-Revisiting the problem with new insight and method“
+The previous title of paper is "Are we really making much progress in unsupervised graph outlier detection?
+Revisiting the problem with new insight and method".

 ![VGOD-framework](./fig/VGOD-framework.png)